realA10001986/Flux-Capacitor/README.md

 - Single key actions are triggered by pressing keys ```0```-```9```, ```Arrow up```, ```Arrow down```, ```Arrow left``` or ```Arrow right```.
 - Command sequences are started by pressing ```*``` followed by a numerical code, and concluded by ```ok```. ```#``` aborts command sequence entry (for example, in case of mistyping).

 Each time you press a key on the remote, an IR feedback LED will briefly light up.
-This LED is located in the center of the board, next to the bright center LED.
+This LED is located in the center of the circuit board, next to the bright center LED.

 Apart from the feedback LED, your FC will also show some feedback signals through its chase LEDs:
-- By default, when initiating a command sequence by pressing ```*```, the FC will stop the chase and acknoowledge each key pressed afterwards by lighting up another chase LED.
+- By default, when initiating a command sequence by pressing ```*```, the FC will stop the chase and acknowledge each key pressed afterwards by lighting up another chase LED.
 This kind of feedback can be disabled using command sequence ```*63ok``` or in the Config Portal.
 - By default, after executing a command, the FC will show a "success" signal.
 This kind of feedback can be disabled using command sequence ```*62ok``` or in the Config Portal.
 - If a command was unsuccessful or not recognized, a "bad input" signal will be shown.